lsst-sqre/sqr-091/index.rst

         mimeType (string, optional)
             The MIME type of the results.
             This should match the ``Content-Type`` header returned by ``GET`` on ``uri``.

+        error (boolean, optional)
+            If present and set to true, indicates that this result is an error.
+            The service specification specifies the type and content of the error.
+            Service specifications are encouraged to use an encoding of the object defined in :ref:`errors`.

 Operations
 ----------